Together We Heal

 20140420-042108.jpg

-For those that know me, and have been keeping up with all that Together We Heal is doing, you know we most definitely have passion, compassion, are taking responsibility and doing all we can to take honorable actions for this cause.
+For those that know me, and have been keeping up with all that Together We Heal is doing, you know we most definitely have passion, compassion, are taking responsibility and doing all we can to take actions for this cause.

-So now with this perspective, I hope we all can look at today as a day where we are no longer shackled by the weight of guilt, shame and self-blame.
+With this perspective, I hope we all can look at today as a day where we are no longer shackled by the weight of guilt, shame and self-blame.
 We can experience a rebirth and resurrection for ourselves.
 We can because together…we can truly heal.

-Copyright © 2014 Together We Heal, Inc.
+Copyright © 2024 Together We Heal, Inc.